Thor: The Dark World: Plot

 Eons ago, Bor—the father of Odin—wages war against the Dark Elf Malekith, who seeks to unleash a weapon known as the Aether on the Nine Realms.
 After defeating Malekith's forces on their homeworld of Svartalfheim, Bor sends the Aether to a hidden world that no one can reach.
 However, Malekith escapes with his lieutenant Algrim and a handful of Dark Elves before going into suspended animation.

-In present-day Asgard, Odin imprisons Loki for his various crimes on Earth.
+In present-day on Asgard, Odin imprisons Loki for his various crimes on Earth.
 (Note: As depicted in The Avengers (2012).
 The events of Thor: The Dark World are set a year after the events of The Avengers) Meanwhile, Thor and his companions repel marauders on Vanaheim to pacify the Nine Realms following the reconstruction of the Bifröst—the "Rainbow Bridge" between realms which was destroyed two years earlier.
-(Note: As depicted in Thor (2011)) The Asgardians learn that the Convergence, a rare alignment of the Nine Realms, is imminent; as the event approaches, portals linking the worlds appear at random.
+The Asgardians learn that the Convergence, a rare alignment of the Nine Realms, is imminent; as the event approaches, portals linking the worlds appear at random.

 In London, astrophysicist Dr. Jane Foster travels to an abandoned factory where such portals have appeared.
 Foster is teleported to the hidden world where the Aether is stored and it enters her body.
 Thor finds Foster and takes her to Asgard, where Odin warns that the Aether will not only kill her but herald a catastrophic prophecy.
 Malekith, awakened by the Aether's release, attacks Asgard searching for Foster.
 Thor's mother Frigga is killed trying to protect her.
 Thor recruits Loki, who knows of a secret portal to Svartalfheim where they plan to confront Malekith, to avenge Frigga.
 On Svartalfheim, Loki uses an illusion to trick Malekith into drawing the Aether out of Foster, but Thor's attempt to destroy it fails.
 Malekith merges with the Aether and leaves as Loki seemingly dies while killing Algrim.

 Thor and Foster reunite in London with Foster's mentor, Dr. Erik Selvig.
 They learn that Malekith plans to plunge the entire universe into darkness by unleashing the Aether at the center of the Convergence in Greenwich.
 Thor battles Malekith across multiple worlds while Jane's group use their scientific equipment to transport Malekith to Svartalfheim, where he is crushed by his own ship.
 Thor returns to Asgard, where he declines Odin's offer to take the throne.
 After he leaves, Loki is revealed to be alive and impersonating Odin.

 In a mid-credits scene, Volstagg and Sif visit the Collector and entrust the Aether to his care; with the Tesseract already in Asgard, they fear that having two Infinity Stones so close together would be dangerous.
 As they leave, the Collector states his desire to acquire the other five Stones.
 In a post-credits scene, Foster and Thor reunite on Earth.